Get your NBI clearance fast and easy with this online application

 - 3. Never go to the NBI Clearance Center on the day of your appointment without bringing valid ID/s.

 - 4. The NBI clearance is not a valid ID for the Philippine passport application.

 - 5. Since the new NBI clearance is now “multi-purpose,” the green NBI clearance for the purpose of overseas employment or travel abroad no longer exists.

-- 6. There is no age requirement for NBI clearance application.
+- 6. There is no age requirement for the NBI clearance application.

 - 7. Fresh graduates, specifically the first-time job applicants, can now apply for NBI clearance for free.

 - Frequently Asked Questions.